Alan Hansen: Media career

 After rejecting the idea of management, when he retired from football in 1991 he planned to take three months off.
 After his wife pointed out that nobody had contacted them during his rest period, he started calling the networks.
 Sky Television employed Hansen as a pundit and summariser almost as soon as he ceased playing, and soon he had established enough of a reputation as a considered observer and thinker within the game for the BBC to approach him.
 He began working for BBC Radio 5 Live, before moving on to Match of the Day.
 Hansen was employed for 22 years as the main pundit for the BBC's football coverage (rights to show matches or highlights permitting) and was known as a calm, authoritative, and rational analyst of the game who is particularly keen on highlighting the triumphs and "shocking", "poor" or "diabolical" mistakes of defenders and commenting on "mediocre" performances.
 He became a columnist for The Daily Telegraph, Telegraph.co.uk and the BBC Sport website on football issues and has also worked as a motivational speaker.

 Hansen is known for coining the phrase "you can't win anything with kids", having made the remark following Manchester United's 3–1 defeat to Aston Villa on the opening day of the 1995–96 FA Premier League season.
 After selling three high-profile players (Paul Ince, Mark Hughes, and Andrei Kanchelskis) in the summer of 1995, United had introduced youth team players Paul Scholes, David Beckham, Nicky Butt and Gary Neville into the first team.
-United proved Hansen wrong by winning a league and cup double that season.
-Hansen still continues to this day to repeat this phrase for humorous effect.
-He later said that the phrase "made him" as a pundit, as people would shout it at him in public places.
+United proved Hansen wrong by winning a Premier League and Cup double that season.
+Hansen later continued to repeat the phrase for humorous effect and said the phrase "made him" as a pundit, as people would shout it at him in public places.